University of Tartu: University of Tartu (1919–)

-Since Estonia became independent in 1918, the University of Tartu has been an Estonian-language institution since 1919.
+After Estonia became an independent country in 1918, the University of Tartu has been an Estonian-language institution since 1919.
 The university was named Ostland-Universität in Dorpat during the German occupation of Estonia in 1941–1944 and Tartu State University (Estonian: Tartu Riiklik Ülikool) in 1940–1941 and 1944–1989, during the Soviet occupation.
 During Soviet rule, although Estonian remained the principal language of instruction, some courses were taught in Russian, with several Russian curricula.
 Estonia regained independence in 1991, and the full recovery of academic autonomy of the university can be dated to 1992 with the introduction of financial and academic strategic planning.
 Presently, no courses are taught in Russian.

 The last decade has been marked by organizational and structural changes, as well as adaptations to various university models (American, Scandinavian, German) against the background of the Soviet and Baltic German past.
 Most recently, the university has been and is still being marked by the adaptation of the Bologna declaration in Estonia generally and Tartu specifically, leading to major changes in curricula and studies, as well as by strong organizational centralization attempts.
 Recent plans also include the abolition of the Chair system (an Americanization) and of the faculties, which is supposed to lead to four large divisions (humanities, social sciences, natural sciences, and medicine) under briefly serving deans and rector-appointed financial administrators.